13%: the upskilling number that quietly breaks the agentic AI business case

 the autocomplete tax on judgement

 The generational split matters more than it first appears.
 An experienced engineer offloading a task to an agent is renting out a muscle they already built; they can still spot when the output is wrong.
-A graduate who never built the muscle is in a different category entirely — closer to foreclosure than atrophy, a developmental step skipped rather than a skill set down.
+A graduate who never built the muscle is in a different category entirely, closer to foreclosure than atrophy.
+A developmental step was skipped rather than a skill set down.
 Auditing an agent's work requires the very expertise the junior was supposed to be acquiring by doing the work the agent now does.
 That's the autocomplete tax, and it compounds.

 Which is why I'm sceptical of any reskilling programme that's really just supervised AI usage.
 Frictionless adoption and skill formation pull in opposite directions.
 If the tool removes the effortful part, it removes the part that builds the person.